Palette-Labs-Inc/registry/rfcs/00001-lifecycle-apis.md

 -  a routing or logistics service could inform which drivers are returned by a `PSN` when a `Buyer` searches for a mobility or rideshare service.
 - a recommendation service could inform which `Providers` are returned by the network when a `Buyer` searches for a book written by a specific author.

-Independent parties can write `Service Modules` for various computational needs and sell them to `Node Operators`.
-There should be ways for services to be discovered by `Node Operators` and used at any point during the transaction lifecycle.
+Independent parties can write `Service Modules` for various computational needs and sell them to `Personal Data Stores`.
+There should be ways for services to be discovered by `Personal Data Stores` and used at any point during the transaction lifecycle.
 A network token can function as a micro-payments layer to facilitate the exchange of services.
 It also introduces a novel business model for publishing algorithms that provide utility for the network.
 This approach enables the development of a diverse range of services, enhancing the network's possibilities.

 Independent third parties should be able to list their services in a publicly discoverable registry.
 Their services should be computationally verifiable and self-authenticating.
-This could be designed similarly to [custom feeds](https://github.com/bluesky-social/feed-generator) in ATProto (Bsky).

 ```mermaid
 sequenceDiagram